simonmcc/terraform-transform/README.md

-# tftf - Terraform Transforms
+# tftf - Terraform Transformations

 This tool will parse a Terraform plan file and `terraform state mv` resources that would normally be deleted & re-created.